University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 At the beginning of this section we mentioned that `~/Practical_3` represented your current directory, but now our machine is telling us that our directory is `/home/student/Practical_3`.
 This raises an important and very useful point.
 In `bash` the `~` symbol is a shortcut for the home directory of the current user.
-If Dave was logged in, this would be `/home/Dave` whilst if Dan was logged in this would be `/home/Dan`.
+If Anna was logged in, this would be `/home/Anna` whilst if Dave was logged in this would be `/home/Dave`.
 As we are all logged on as `student`, this now stands for `/home/student`.
 (Formally, `~` is  a variable, but we'll deal with variables later.)